 “The world is too dangerous for anything but truth and too small for anything but love.” -William Sloane Coffin

 Before ministry, I lived in New York City and Los Angeles, working in theater and television – and a few restaurants along the way.
 I received my B.A. in 1998 from UCSB with a degree in Theater Arts.
-My husband Adam, my daughter Cassia, and a cat named Smeagol are the others in my household.
+My husband, Adam, my daughter, Cassia, and a dog named Luna are the others in my household.

 I am continually inspired by the smart, caring, dedicated and delightful people in our congregation, and I am honored to walk with you on this journey through life.
 Please let me know if you would like to set up an appointment for coffee (or tea!) and conversation – I have office hours on Tuesdays and Thursdays.

 Rev. Lora Young is a community minister affiliated with the Unitarian Society of Santa Barbara.
 She is currently serving the community with VNA Health at Serenity House as a chaplain.
 She also enjoys working on social justice issues related to climate justice and anti-racism and serves as a board member to PFLAG, which advocates for justice and inclusivity for LGBTQ people and their families.